AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/manage-projects/manage-projects-in-agile-view.md

 product-area: projects;agile-and-teams
 navigation-topic: manage-projects
 title: Manage a project in the Agile View
-description: Required plans, license types, and access Adobe Workfront Plan Team, Pro, Business, or Enterprise Workfront License Type Review, Work, or Plan Permissions for shared objects Edit access and ability to create reports, dashboards, and calendars
+description: Required plans, license types, and access Adobe Workfront Plan Team, Pro, Business, or Enterprise Workfront License Type Review, Work, or Plan Permissions in the access model Edit access and ability to create reports, dashboards, and calendars
 ---

 # Manage a project in the Agile View